Desymmetrization

-Desymmetrization in stereochemistry is the modification of a molecule that results in the loss of one or more symmetry elements.
-A common application of this class of reactions involves the introduction of chirality.
-Formally, such conversions required the loss of an improper axis of rotation (mirror plane, center of inversion, rotation-reflection axis).
-In other words, desymmetrisations convert prochiral precursors into chiral products.
+Desymmetrization is a chemical reaction that converts prochiral substrates into chiral products.
+Desymmetrisations are so pervasive that they are rarely described as such except when they proceed enantioselectively.
+The enantioselective reactions require chiral catalysts or chiral reagents.
+According to IUPAC, desymmetrization involves the "... the conversion of a prochiral molecular entity into a chiral one."

 Examples

-Typical substrates are epoxides, diols, dienes, and carboxylic acid anhydrides.
+Typical substrates are epoxides, diols, dienes, and cyclic carboxylic acid anhydrides.

 One example is the conversion of cis-3,5-diacetoxycyclopentene to monoacetate.
-In this transformation, the plane of symmetry in the precursor is lost, and the product is asymmetric.
-The desymmetrisation itself is not usually considered useful.
-The enantioselective desymmetrisation however delivers a useful product.
 This particular conversion utilizes the enzyme cholinesterase.

 In another example, a symmetrical cyclic imide is subjected to asymmetric deprotonation resulting in a chiral product with high enantioselectivity.

-Transfer hydrogenation converts benzil (PhC(O)C(O)Ph) into one enantiomer of hydrobenzoin:
+Partial hydrogenation converts benzil (PhC(O)C(O)Ph) into chiral hydrobenzoin.
+The process can be implemented enantioselectively using transfer hydrogenation.